Birch Tar

 Perfumers use birch tar predominantly as a base note to impart smoky, leathery, and animalic facets, especially in leather accords and chypre compositions.
 It blends well with ingredients like labdanum, patchouli, and castoreum to create depth and complexity.
 Due to its potency, it is used sparingly to avoid overpowering a fragrance.

-A variety of Resin Resin
+A variety of Leather Leather

 Similar Notes